TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-selection-focus.md

 Google Sheets isn't going to give me a helping hand when it comes to implementation.
 The entire spreadsheet is a `Canvas` element with the grid lines drawn on.
 I'm using HTML and React so need to do it with CSS.

 My first try was to add a border around each cell.
 That ends up looking ugly with double width borders where cells share an edge.
-By default, HTML layout draws borders around the outside of each cell which makes things more challenging.
+The default HTML layout draws borders around the outside of each cell, which makes things more challenging.

 I used the `box-sizing` property so that border and padding are included in each cell.
 I avoided double width borders by ensuring that only one element draws each border.